What is a linter?

 Debug is by default false but if you set it to true the linter will output all messages in the console.
 Pretty handy sometimes.

-I hope the namings didn’t confuse you.
 I would expect to see something called EsHint in the future… or why not LintHint?

 I hope you found this article useful, and if you still don’t know what linter to pick you can probably go for JsHint since it’s the most popular one, it’s well maintained and been around for a while.